madnanahmed/madnanahmed/README.md

-- 👋 Hi, I’m @madnanahmed
+- 👋 Hi, I’m Muhammad Adnan
-I am an experienced web developer with having 10 years of experience.
+I am an experienced web developer with having 11 years of experience.
 I have developed a wide range of websites using
 • jQuery
 • JavaScript
 • Laravel